Beaumont, Joan. (2013). Broken nation : Australians in the Great War. Sydney : Allen & Unwin

 This guide aims to introduce researchers to key collections and items, as well as advise of where related material may be found that is not held by the National Library.

-Use the Catalogue standard search to find titles, authors or subjects.
+Search the Library catalogue to find titles, authors or subjects.

 ACCESS TO LIBRARY MATERIALS